SysVisionINT/fcm/README.md

 fcm:setup(ProjectId :: binary(), ClientEmail :: binary(), RsaPrivateKey :: binary()) -> ok | invalid_key.
 ```

-The RsaPrivateKey private key must be in the "RSA PRIVATE KEY" format.
+The RsaPrivateKey must be in the "RSA PRIVATE KEY" format.
 To convert the key provided by Google use:

 ```